inincevic/WebApps-Project-Frontend/README.md

+#Author
+Ivan Ninčević

+#Description

-# The original idea for this project has been created by Ivan Ninčević and Anton Maurović back in 2017
-That year the wrote a basic version of it in C++ using .txt files for simple comand line based guessing experience
+The original idea for this project has been created by Ivan Ninčević and Anton Maurović back in 2017 That year the wrote a basic version of it in C++ using .txt files for simple comand line based guessing experience

 # In 2021 and 2022 Ivan Ninčević and Matia Perčić used this idea as a project for "Računalni praktikum 2"